-Council will consider a gas heater or a fixed heater attached to an awning.
+Council will consider a gas heater or fixed heater attached to an awning.

-Fixed heaters attached to a veranda require a building permit and will be referred to Planning if in a heritage zone.
+Fixed heaters attached to a veranda require a building permit and will be referred to Council's planning department if in a heritage zone.

 Where permanent heating is installed, a certificate of compliance issued by a registered gas fitting plumber who is licenced and registered to undertake gas fitting work is required to be produced to Council on the completion of works.